Skip to content

 Broadcasted languages

-If the selected broadcast protocol involves sending multiple audio tracks or channels along with the video, the tab will contain an Additional Broadcast Languages panel.
+If the selected broadcast protocol involves sending multiple audio tracks or channels along with the video, the tab will contain an Additional Broadcast languages panel.
 This allows you to choose the names of the broadcasted languages and order them.
 The order of the languages will correspond to the options in the player menu.

 The number of languages should match the broadcast protocol and settings (see Multilingual Broadcasts and the encoder configuration guides).